vwls/circuit_design_course/README.md

-#Circuit Design and Fabrication - Taking your projects beyond the breadboard
+#Circuit Design and Fabrication
+Take your circuits beyond the breadboard!
+Designing PCBs is a great way to clean up a breadboard rats nests and improve the realability and reproduceability, while reducing size of your projects.
+Also, designing your own circuits offers new creative and aesthetic spaces to explore within your projects (e.g. you want your circuit to have zigzags or curls?
+Now you can!)

 This repo serves to collect documents relating to circuit design and fabrication course.
 This course teaches circuit design from EagleCAD through home fabrication.

 ##Circuit Design